 Our alcohol and drug treatment program is focused on results.
 Research has shown that the model and techniques taught through our program require longer learning periods than are available in a 28-day program.
 A longer program allows sufficient time to instill and practice the new learning before applying it to one’s life back home.
 It also allows more time for the physiological benefits of the nutraceutical program to take hold.

 See the Program Overview for a better understanding of the impact of behavior modification training, life-skills exercises, Cognitive Behavior Therapy (CBT), and health wellness.

 How is your program different?

-St. Gregory Retreat Centers do not believe that an individual is powerless and addicted forever.
+St. Gregory Recovery Center does not believe that an individual is powerless and addicted forever.
 (Research does not support this idea either.)
 We are an empowerment-based recovery program that focuses not just on “how to not drink or drug,” but on what factors are driving those behaviors and dependencies in the first place and how to change them.
 We believe that people can change their lives for the better and that the term “addiction” is a better definition of where you are stuck than who you are.
-The St. Gregory program is comprised of Neuropsychological Repair, Behavior Modification Training, life-skills exercises, and Cognitive Behavior Therapy (CBT) in a format not available through any other program in America.
+The St. Gregory program is comprised of Behavior Modification Training, life-skills exercises, and Cognitive Behavior Therapy (CBT) in a format not available through any other program in America.
 Most programs (97%) utilize a 12-step/disease methodology that puts control over one’s recovery in the hands of a doctor or group requiring a lifetime of Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) meetings.
 The techniques used in our program are based on decades of research and have proven to be vastly more successful than traditional approaches.